 Disposal includes any activity associated with the disposal of a decommissioned asset including sale, demolition or relocation.

-There are no plans for disposal included in this AM Plan, this will be an item for review in future iterations, and should be considered if the utilisation of the aerodrome stays at low levels.
+There are no plans for disposal included in the AM Plan.
+This will be an item for review in future evaluations and should be considered if the utilisation of the aerodrome stays at low levels.